latracal/grigora-kit/readme.txt

 Your only requirement to create a beautiful website.
 Import from many prebuilt templates, or build with scratch from blocks.

+Grigora aims to make people use Full Site Editing and get comfortable with Blocks to create their websites.
+Full Site Editing is revolutionary, but many users are hesitant to use it for many reasons.
+Grigora helps connect people to FSE and the new WordPress architecture in general.
+All the assets and prebuilt template data are called from wpgrigora.com and demo.wpgrigora.com.
+There is no need to connect any account or an API key to use it.

 = Source files =

 [github](https://github.com/latracal/grigora-kit)